rstudio/r-community-survey/README.md

 # r-community-survey README
 This repo contains the survey instruments, analysis documents, and data from the RStudio R Community Survey (formerly the R Learning Survey).
-This survey was run in December 2018, and we are now preparing to launch a second iteration in December 2019, with results to be published in January 2020.
+This survey was initially created in fall 2018 and we have run it annually in December each year since.
+The 2020 survey is currently in the field.

 This repo is organized simply:

 - **2018/** contains the questions and data from the December 2018 survey
-- **2019/** contains the questions from the December 2019 survey.
+- **2019/** contains the questions and data from the December 2019 survey
+- **2020/** contains the questions from the December 2020 survey.
 It will be updated with the data after the survey has been fielded.

 ## Details of the surveys